YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

   * Upon firing AA guns, gain +25% AA for 5s; once per battle, if sortied with Lil Sandy or Cleveland and either falls under 40% HP, gain +25% FP/Acc.

 * Recommended Loadouts:
-  * [General Purpose] Prototype Triple 152mm Main Gun; 138.6mm; 40mm Quad Bofors; Toolbox; PR Hydraulic Gear
+  * [Optimal] Prototype Triple 152mm Main Gun; 138.6mm; 40mm Quad Bofors; Toolbox; Toolbox
   * [Poverty] Twin 150mm tbtsk c/36; 120mm twin; 40mm Quad Bofors; Toolbox; Toolbox

 *  Desc: The lolifying beam spares nobody!
 > So poor Helena got shrunk too.
 Unfortunate, but at least she gets a better deal than the other two loli of the batch - her statline hasn't dropped at all beyond a -400ish HP compared to the real version, and while there's no doubt a stat debuff is a lot worse than *just dealing more damage* to all enemies, it is nevertheless nice to have.
 The AA buff is also okay, as it helps her withstand aerial punishment without into her FP as the Cleveland-class buff does; the lolibote buff isn't, as neither other loli is worth taking along and it only procs when they're around.

 ![CL](https://azurlane.koumakan.jp/w/images/4/4f/San_JuanChibi.png "San Juan") - **[USS San Juan](https://azurlane.koumakan.jp/San_Juan)** **(T1.5 to T0.5 depending on amount of USS units in the fleet; Plane Hells only)**
 * Skill:
-  * Upon firing AA guns, 25% chance to grant +30% AA to ALL USS units in the fleet for 5s; also, every 13 main gun shots hits, gain a stack of +8% FP (max.
+  * Upon firing AA guns, 25% chance to grant +30% AA to ALL units in the fleet for 5s; also, every 13 main gun shots hits, gain a stack of +8% FP (max.
 3 stacks)

 * Recommended Loadouts:
   * [Full AA] 100mm dual; 533mm quintuple conventional torpedoes; 113mm; Research AA Radar; Research AA Radar